Breelef/SmartMad/server/README.md

 ```bash
 mongosh
 ```
-From here you are able to execute mongoDB commands like "show dbs"
+Since there are no users, from here you are able to execute mongoDB commands like "show dbs"

 ## User privileges and creation SQL statements
 ``` sql